 A dictionary of art terms and definitions that begin with the letter Z.

-- The path the human eye travels when they read — left to right, top to bottom.
+The path the human eyes travel when they read—left to right, top to bottom.
 First, the eyes scan from the top left to the top right, then down and to the left side, and last, back across to the right again.
 When the viewers’ eyes move in this pattern, it forms an imaginary “Z” shape.

 Art Glossary Links

 This art dictionary is a work in progress.
 New terms and definitions are added on a regular basis.
 If you know of an art term and definition that isn’t already listed in it but you believe it should be, send it to us and we’ll consider adding it.
 We’ll let you know if we do.
 Thanks!